-School boards must establish optimum class size policies as consistent with statutory guidance from the Agency of Education.
+School districts, in coordination with their superintendent, and independent schools boards must establish optimum class size policies as consistent with statutory guidance from the Agency of Education.
 Class size must comply with state and federal safety requirements.

 The services of a certified library media specialist shall be made available to students and staff.
 Schools with over 300 students shall have at least one full-time library media specialist and sufficient staff to implement a program that supports literacy, information, and technology standards.
 Schools with fewer than 300 students shall employ a library media specialist on a pro-rata basis.